IT-VBFK/AwesomeAssertions/docs/_pages/xml.md

   nav: "sidebar"
 ---

-Fluent Assertions has support for assertions on several of the LINQ-to-XML classes:
+Awesome Assertions has support for assertions on several of the LINQ-to-XML classes:

 ```csharp
 xDocument.Should().HaveRoot("configuration");